 I have, with some hesitation, recommended the textbook - Aryeetey-Attoh,S. Geography of Sub-Saharan Africa.
 3rd Edition.
 Prentice-Hall Publisher.
 ISBN 0136056318.
 On the one hand this is not cheap, and the overall quality is middling, though better than the other textbooks I have found.
-On the other, it does provide a comprehensive reference material for you.
+On the other, it does provide a comprehensive reference material.

 You will note that these materials are constantly evolving.
-Having relied on face-to-face teaching for this class, I will be working on improving these materials in these times of the Coronavirus as we go through the class.
-I am always open to learning from you what is good, what is not, and if there are other materials that you find useful.
+I incorporate new materials into faceto-face teaching for this class, and am gradually improving the availability of supplementary materials.
+I am always open to feedback from you about what you like, what you do not, additional materials that you think add value, and so on.